-Shaving is pretty old.
+Shaving is a rather old practice.
 In fact, you’ll be surprised at just how far back shaving goes.
-It doesn’t matter whether you have a full beard, mustache, mutton chops or goatee.
-For every type of shave, there is a history.
-From Ancient Rome to modern times, people had different ways of shaving.
-In this article, we will answer questions about the history of shaving, when did humans first start shaving, when it was invented and how did they shave in the middle ages.
+It doesn’t matter whether you have a full beard, mustache, mutton chops, or a goatee.
+For every style of shave, there is some history that goes with it.
+From Ancient Rome to modern times, people had very different ways of shaving.
+In this article, we will answer questions about the history of shaving, when did humans first start shaving, when it was invented and how did people shave in the middle ages.
 So let’s begin!

 Also Read: Detailed List of Gillette Vintage Razors

 The History of Shaving

 When was shaving first invented, you might ask?
 Well, when you take a step back in history, you will see that we have always been fascinated by the removal of body hair.